The Science of Strength Training: What Really Works

 Training Volume

-Total weekly volume (sets × reps × weight) is a key driver of results.
-For hypertrophy, aim for 10–20 sets per muscle group per week.
+Weekly volume (sets × reps × weight) is a critical factor in training outcomes.
+For hypertrophy, research suggests 10-20 sets per muscle group per week is effective for most individuals.

 Training Intensity